Continue reading on DataGuidance with:

 The Criminal Procedure Code

-Article 32 of Criminal Procedure Code provides that no person or premises will be searched without a court warrant except for under certain exceptions provided for by law.
+Article 32 of the Criminal Procedure Code provides that no person or premises will be searched without a court warrant except for certain exceptions provided for by the law.
 These exceptions include:

-- where the offender is followed in hot pursuit and enters the premises or disposes of articles that are the subject matter of an offence in the premises; and
+- where the offender is followed in hot pursuit and enters the premises or disposes of articles that are the subject matter of an offense in the premises; and

 The Regulation